matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 A **confidence interval** is a likely range of values based on sample data that the population parameter is likely to fall in with a specified level of certainty if we repeat the sampling exercise.
 We can, for example, say that we are 95% confident that the true mean for infant birth weights falls in a range of weights.

 We select a **significance level**, which we denote α (Greek letter "alpha").
-More often than not, we select α=0.05 in order to construct a 95% confidence interval.
+Statisticians frequently select α=0.05 in order to construct a 95% confidence interval.
 The confidence level and significance level are related as *CI = 1 - α*.
 For a confidence level of 90%, we would select a signficance level of *α = 0.10*.

-The confidence interval is equal to the area central region of the Normal Distrubtion.
-The regions in the left and right tails of the distribution are each equal to half of the significance level.
+The confidence interval is equal to the area in the central region of the Normal Distribution.
+The regions under the left and right tails of the distribution are each equal to half of the significance level.
 Check your understanding of these relationships by observing the plot below:

 ![Confidence and significance in the Normal Distribution](/Course-Content/Images/normal-distribution-significance.png)